carluzh/Shui/src/content/writing/gaming.md

 <span class="highlight">*Blankos Block Party*.</span> A different story.
 Starting with a functioning product.
 Not just an idea.
 A game that was... surprisingly decent.
 Fun even.
 It launched through Epic Games, backed by partnerships with brands like *Burberry*.
 Things were looking good.
 Until they noticed that the game they were building was little more than a vehicle for speculation on in-game items.
 Skins.

 So they gave their players what they wanted.
 They released skins.
 Multiple a week. <span class="comment">*Great ones.
 Kudos to the design team.*</span> The focus shifted entirely to monetization.
 Effort was put into the marketplace.
 More partnerships for more skins.
 Visa payments to simplify buying Skins.
 Skins.
 Skins.
 What about the game?
 It stagnated.
 The tiny organic player base withered away.
 Until Epic Games delisted it.
 The studio - Mythical Games - has since pivoted to a mobile version and an NFL game.
-The original vision.
-Left in the dust.
+The original vision... left in the dust.

 ___